kishorea01042008/Module1/README.md

 else:
     print("ODD")
 ```
-Output
+## Output
 <img width="237" height="177" alt="image" src="https://github.com/user-attachments/assets/bf10c1fb-1854-4d9a-a950-5e8482f3b53c" />
 <img width="276" height="173" alt="image" src="https://github.com/user-attachments/assets/9c5c75ae-155f-442b-a58c-ef65d7b6d3fb" />

-Result
+## Result
 Successfully wrote a Python program to check whether the given number is even or odd using if...else statements.

-2. Datatypes-Boolean Expression Evaluation in Python
+## 2. Datatypes-Boolean Expression Evaluation in Python
-🎯 Aim
+## Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving True and False.

-🧠 Algorithm
+## Algorithm

-Set variable a to the result of the expression 0 == True.
+1.Set variable a to the result of the expression 0 == True.

-Set variable b to the result of the expression False == False.
+2.Set variable b to the result of the expression False == False.

-Set variable c to the result of the expression True + True.
+3.Set variable c to the result of the expression True + True.

-Set variable d to the result of the expression False + 9.
+4.Set variable d to the result of the expression False + 9.

-Print the value of a with the label "a is".
+5.Print the value of a with the label "a is".

-Print the value of b with the label "b is".
+6.Print the value of b with the label "b is".

-Print the value of c with the label "c:".
+7.Print the value of c with the label "c:".

-Print the value of d with the label "d:".
+8.Print the value of d with the label "d:".
-💻 Program
+## Program
 ```
 a=0==True
 b=False==False